-Although part of Spain, and with its own culture, too; Gran Canaria has many places that can give you a sneak peak of what South Korea is really like.
+Although part of Spain, and with its own culture, too; Gran Canaria has many places that can give you a sneak peek of what South Korea is really like.

 When two cultures with big culinary significance are mixed, you can expect outstanding quality and special local twists.
 Here is a list of amazing Korean restaurants worth going to:

 Restaurante Mandu is a quaint restaurant by the seafront.
 It is quite small, yet popular, so getting a table without a reservation is quite hard.
 However, if you eat here, not only will you have amazing food and great prices, you will get a view of the stunning beach of Las Canteras.
 Whether you eat in the daytime or at night, it’s almost impossible not to fall in love with the place.
 On top of that, the restaurant is near a famous ice-cream shop called Peña La Vieja, a Canarian favorite.